FM Bilawal, Iranian Counterpart Reiterate Resolve To Further Cooperation In All Areas Of Mutual Interest - UrduPoint

 FM Bilawal, Iranian Counterpart Reiterate Resolve To Further Cooperation In All Areas Of Mutual Interest

-Foreign Minister Bilawal Bhutto Zardari Wednesday spoke to Iranian Foreign Minister Amir-Abdollahian
+Foreign Minister Bilawal Bhutto Zardari has expressed strong desire of the Government of Pakistan to enhance bilateral cooperation with Iran in diverse areas, including trade, energy and connectivity, cultural contacts and people-to-people links

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Nov, 2022 ) :Foreign Minister Bilawal Bhutto Zardari Wednesday spoke to Iranian Foreign Minister Amir-Abdollahian.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Nov, 2022 ) :Foreign Minister Bilawal Bhutto Zardari has expressed strong desire of the Government of Pakistan to enhance bilateral cooperation with Iran in diverse areas, including trade, energy and connectivity, cultural contacts and people-to-people links.

+The foreign minister spoke to his Iranian counterpart, Hossein Amir Abdollahian, the Foreign Office Spokesperson said in a press release on Wednesday.

-The two leaders held discussions on recent developments in the region, noted with satisfaction the positive trajectory in bilateral relations, and reiterated joint resolve to further cooperation in all areas of mutual interest, Foreign Office Spokesperson said in a tweet.
+The two leaders also exchanged views on the recent developments in the region and underscored the desirability of continued high-level engagement between the two countries in the interest of promoting peace and development.